IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen.md

 The <a href="https://github.com/test-kitchen/busser" target="_blank">Busser</a> dependency requires a newer version of Ruby.
 > Busser is a test setup and execution framework designed to work on remote nodes, https://github.com/test-kitchen/busser

-So not really knowing much about the Linux ecosystem, I had to ask for some help on
+So not really being familier with the Linux ecosystem, I sought assistance from
 <a href="https://stackoverflow.com/questions/48050783/vagrant-ubuntu-trusty64-contains-old-version-of-ruby-which-causes-test-kitchen-t" target="_blank">Stackoverflow</a>

 ---